 The primary physics goals at a future high energy lepton collider require the precise measurement of the energy of hadronic jets [1].
-Particle flow algorithms (PFA) for seen at future linear electron-positron colliders [2, 3] result in a jet energy resolution of 3-4% for jets with an energy in the range from 50 GeV to more than 500 GeV [4].
+Particle flow algorithms (PFA) foreseen at future linear electron-positron colliders [2-4] result in a jet energy resolution of 3-4% for jets with an energy in the range from 40 GeV to 400 GeV [5].

-The PFA approach aims to reconstruct individually all particles in the final state of the e+e- collision.
+The PFA approach aims to reconstruct individually all particles in the final state of the e^+e^- collision.
 This requires highly segmented calorimeters to disentangle the contributions from showers created by different types of particles within a jet, i.e. from charged and neutral particles.
-The CALICE collaboration10 designs, constructs and operates prototypes of calorimeters dedicated to the application of PFAs.
+The CALICE Collaboration designs, constructs and operates prototypes of calorimeters dedicated to the application of PFAs.

-To develop realistic PFAs, the interactions of hadrons must be modelled reliably in Monte Carlo simulations and the detector response to hadrons must be well-understood.
+To develop realistic PFAs, the interactions of hadrons must be modelled reliably in Monte Carlo simulations and the detector response to hadrons must be well understood.
 In view of this, highly granular calorimeter prototypes provide a unique means to test and to further develop models of hadronic cascades.

-In this paper, the response of a highly granular silicon-tungsten electromagnetic calorimeter prototype (Si-W ECAL) [5] is used to test hadronic shower models at low energies.
-The depth of the Si-W ECAL corresponds to one interaction length ($\lambda{\rm I}$), which means that, although the complete shower is not recorded, the first hadronic interaction can be studied in great detail because of the fine longitudinal and transversal sampling.
-The Si-W ECAL was operated in a test beam at Fermi National Accelerator Laboratory (FNAL) in 2008 with negatively charged pions (π^-) in the energy of range 2 - 10 GeV.
+In this paper, the response of a highly granular silicon-tungsten electromagnetic calorimeter prototype (Si-W ECAL) prototype [6] is used to test hadronic shower models at low energies.
+The depth of the Si-W ECAL corresponds to approximately one interaction length (λ_I) , which means that, although the complete shower is not recorded, the first hadronic interaction can be studied in great detail because of the fine longitudinal and transversal sampling.
+The Si-W ECAL was operated in a test beam at Fermi National Accelerator Laboratory (FNAL) in 2008 with negatively charged pions (π^-) in the energy range of 2-10 GeV.
 The majority of charged pions and other hadrons within high energy jets have energies in this range and therefore it is of considerable interest to validate the performance of Monte Carlo simulations.
 The high granularity of the Si-W ECAL permits a detailed measurement of hadronic interactions in terms of global observables describing both the longitudinal and transverse shower development.

-This paper is organised as follows: the Si-W ECAL prototype is described in the following section, the data and Monte Carlo simulations, as well as the event selection criteria employed, are presented in Sect.
-3. The algorithm used to identify interactions is described in Sect.
-4. Results obtained using data taken by the prototype using a π^- beam and comparisons with Monte Carlo are discussed in Sect.
-5. A summary, conclusions, and prospects for future studies are given in the last section.
+This paper is organised as follows: the Si-W ECAL prototype is described in the following section, the data and Monte Carlo simulations, as well as the event selection criteria employed, are presented in Section 3.
+The algorithm used to identify interactions is described in Section 4.
+Results obtained using data taken by the prototype using a π^- beam and comparisons with Monte Carlo are discussed in Section 5.
+A summary, conclusions, and prospects for future studies are given in the last section.